Accounting policies

 Defined benefit pension obligations are calculated on the basis of actuarial parameters.
 As differences due to remeasurements are taken to other comprehensive income (loss), any change in these parameters would not affect the net profit for the current period.
 For further details about sensitivity analysis in relation to the impact of all significant assumptions, please refer to the information about the retirement benefit obligation in note .

 The recognition and measurement of other provisions is based on an estimate of the probability of the future outflow of resources, supplemented by past experience and the circumstances known to the Group at the reporting date.
 Accordingly, the actual outflow of resources for a given event may be different from the amount recognised in other provisions.
 Further details can be found in note .

+Significant estimates are involved in calculating income taxes.
+These estimates may change on the basis of new information and experience (see also note ).
 Deferred tax assets on tax loss carryforwards and interest carryforwards are recognised on the basis of an estimate of the future recoverability of the tax benefit, i.e. an assumption as to whether sufficient taxable income or tax relief will be available against which the carryforwards can be utilised.
 The actual amount of taxable income in future periods, and hence the actual utilisation of tax loss carryforwards and interest carryforwards, may be different from the estimates made when the corresponding deferred tax assets were recognised.